SulakshanSiva/TikTrend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is my capstone for CIS4900, set to be completed by August 30.
-It involves the development of a machine learning model designed to detect and predict current and future Instagram trends.
-The model will power a user-friendly web application that allows users to search and filter trends by time and category, providing valuable insights into social media dynamics.
-As I am relatively new to machine learning, this project will serve as both a challenging learning experience and an opportunity to apply theoretical knowledge in a practical, real-world scenario.
-By integrating data science with web development, this project aims to bridge the gap between complex machine learning algorithms and accessible digital experiences for users interested in social media trends.
+TikTok Trend Analyzer is an undergraduate capstone project in for CIS*4900 at the University of Guelph, set to be completed by August 30, 2024.
+This project invovles the development of a machine learning model to identify and predict TikTok trends.
+After the model has been trained, a user-friendly web application will allow users to search and filter trends by time and category.
+This project is developed by Sulakshan Sivakumaran and Puneet Sandher, both who have limited experience with machine learning and this project is considered a learning experience.

+### Project Milestones: Weekly Breakdown

-May 1 - May 6: Developing foundational ML and AI knowledge ✅
+Week 1 (May 1 - May 6): Developing foundational ML and AI knowledge ✅

-May 7 - May 11: Architecture Design (In Progress)
+Week 2 (May 7 - May 11): Architecture Design ✅

+Week 3 (May 12 - May 18): Find relevant datasets and develop scripts to webscrape data ✅

+Week 4 (May 19 to May 26) : Research Data Preprocessing Techniques ✅

+Week 5 (May 27 to June 5): Preprocess Data ✅

+Week 6 (June 6 to June 13): Prepare report and deliverables for submission

+Week 7

 ### How to Use